wbaopaul/scATAC-pro/README.md

                                          in output/summary for cell barcodes
           process: processing data - including demplx_fastq, mapping, call_peak, get_mtx,
                                 aggr_signal, qc_per_barcode, call_cell and get_bam4Cells
-                                input: either fastq files for both reads and index, separated by comma, or file folder for 10x fastq files like:
+                                input: either fastq files for both reads and index, separated by comma, or path to folder of 10x fastq files like:
                                        fastq1,fastq2,index_fastq1,index_fastq2, index_fastq3..., or
-                                       folder_path4_10xfastqs
+                                       PATH_TO_10xfastqs_folder
                                 output: peak-by-cell matrix and all intermediate results
           process_no_dex: processing data without demultiplexing
                                 input: demultiplexed fastq files for both reads and index, separated by comma like: